Integrating Mind, Body, and Art, a Color Woodblock Printmaking Retreat

 Join Matt Brown and co-leaders Todd Binzen, painter and Tai-Chi instructor, Matthew Daniel, former Buddhist monk, teacher, and founder of the North Shore Insight Meditation Center, and singer, teacher, and music-maker Maureen Burford for a camp-style retreat at a beautiful location in western MA.

-Together we will participate in Qi-Jong movement, investigate and discuss relationships of color and form and of mind and body, take part in music-making and insightful conversation, and create beautiful hand-made prints that each participant help create (and will get to take home at the end of the weekend).
+We'll participate in Qi-Jong movement, investigate and discuss relationships of color and form and of mind and body, take part in music-making and insightful conversation, and create beautiful hand-made prints that each participant helps to create (and will get to take home at the end of the weekend).
+Our emphasis will be on the integration of parts: how to make a print using multiple blocks, how to be a part of an art-making team, how to work with our minds in a new social situation, how to overcome fears in trying something new.

-And the concrete goal of this workshop?
+The concrete goal of this workshop?

 Class schedule:

-The Location:
+Location:

 Terms: